bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgSealObject

-Used to seal object for storage provider.
+Storage provider seal an object once the underlying files are well saved by both primary and second SPs.

 ```protobuf
 message MsgSealObject {